asyncapi/modelina/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-8-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-Modelina is used to generate different data models, such as Java, TypeScript classes, Go Structs, etc, for AsyncAPI message payloads among other supported inputs.

 ---

 ## :loudspeaker: ATTENTION:

-This package is under development and it has not reached version 1.0.0 yet, which means its API might contain breaking changes without prior notice.
-Once it reaches its first stable version, we'll follow semantic versioning.
-So please use tests to ensure expected output or hardcode version used.
+This package is still under development and has not reached version 1.0.0 yet.
+This means that its API may contain breaking changes until we're able to deploy the first stable version and begin semantic versioning.
+Please use tests to ensure expected outputs or to hardcode the version.

 ---